-Building is a complex activity that requires careful decision-making and perfection.
+Construction and remodeling are a complex activity that requires careful decision-making and research.
 Hence, the used materials must be of high quality.
-In this case, a choice between oriented strand boards and plywood comes as a great deal.
+In this case, a choice between oriented strand boards and plywood sheets may have to be made.
 By adhering to this, you can be sure that whatever you build will have an ideal appearance and last.

 Builders have always had second thoughts when it comes to choosing between oriented strand board and plywood.
 The reason behind being that both materials can do the required job.
 It would be wise to do a quick research of these products to have a clear picture of what they finally need.
 Below are key factors that distinguish these materials: